Team

 Senior Policy Advisor

 Suzi Plasencia is a Senior Policy Advisor at Linchpin Strategies.
 She joined Linchpin in 2020 after seven years in the office of Congresswoman Kay Granger, including serving as Legislative Director and Deputy Chief of Staff.
-Suzi worked for Congresswoman Granger while she was Chairman of both the State and Foreign Operations and Defense Appropriations Subcommittees, as well as her current position as the Ranking Member of the full House Appropriations Committee.
+Suzi worked for Congresswoman Granger while she was Chairman of both the State and Foreign Operations and Defense Appropriations Subcommittees, as well as her position as the Ranking Member of the full House Appropriations Committee.

 Over her tenure in the office, Suzi managed the majority of the legislative portfolio.
 She specializes in policy areas related to health and education on both a domestic and global scale.
 Suzi was deeply involved in securing billions of dollars of funding increases through the regular appropriations process as well as in emergency supplementals, including COVID packages.